Lynx Blue Line

-The Lynx Blue Line is a light rail line in Charlotte, North Carolina.
+The Lynx Blue Line is a light rail line in Charlotte, North Carolina, United States.
 Opened in 2007, it was the first rail line of the Charlotte Area Transit System, and the first major rapid rail service of any kind in the state.
 The 26-station, 19.3 mi line extends from its northern terminus at the University of North Carolina at Charlotte in University City through NoDa, Uptown, and South End, then runs along South Boulevard to its southern terminus just north of Interstate 485 at the Pineville city limits.
-The line carries an average of over 27,700 passenger trips every day and offers connections to the CATS' CityLynx Gold Line which opened in 2015.
+The line averages over 27,700 passenger trips every day and offers connections to the CATS CityLynx Gold Line which opened in 2015.

 The first phase of the line opened on November 24, 2007 between I-485/South Boulevard and 7th Street.
 It began operating nearly seventy years after the previous Charlotte streetcar system was dismantled in 1938 in favor of motorized bus transit.
 An extension from 7th Street, following a northeast path along the existing Norfolk Southern right-of-way along both North Davidson Street and North Tryon Street, to University City and the University of North Carolina at Charlotte (UNCC) opened on March 16, 2018.